MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 ### Common single-qubit unitary operations ###

-The prelude also defines many common <xref:microsoft.quantum.concepts.qubit#single-qubit-operations>.
+The prelude also defines many common [single-qubit operations](xref:microsoft.quantum.concepts.qubit#single-qubit-operations).
 All of these operations allow both the Controlled and Adjoint functors.

 #### Pauli operators ####